etalab/transport-site/README.md

 Alternatively, you can use Docker, see the [Docker section](#docker-installation-).

-## Prepare the Postgresql database
+## Prepare the PostgreSQL database

 ### Creating a database